rometools/rome/docs/src/site/markdown/Fetcher/UsingTheRomeFetcherModuleToRetrieveFeeds.md

-## Using the Rome Fetcher module to retrieve feeds
+## Retrieve feed with Rome Fetcher

 The HttpURLFeedFetcher class does the actual HTTP request.
 It relies on the FeedInfoCacheI interface which stores information about each feed